These Are the Beloved '90s Stores That No Longer Exist

 Raise your hand if you miss shopping at Wet Seal for your L.E.I. jeans.

-But teenagers these days probably can’t relate.
+But teenagers these days probably can't relate.
 With e-commerce taking over everything, running a brick-and-mortal business—especially on a large scale—has become more challenging than ever.
-According to the American Bankruptcy Institute, 2018 saw 770 Chapter 11 filings, which is nearly the same number of filings as there were during the peak of the recession.
+And due to the pandemic, a staggering number of beloved stores are closing for good.
 Unfortunately, legendary 1990s stores are disappearing on a daily basis, including the mall staples teens frequented decades ago.
-Even formerly ubiquitous brands like Borders and Toys “R” Us couldn’t keep up.
+Even formerly ubiquitous brands like Borders and Toys "R" Us couldn't keep up.

-So it’s time to take a trip down memory lane and reminisce about all of the 1990s stores that are no longer with us.
+So, it's time to take a trip down memory lane and reminisce about all of the 1990s stores that are no longer with us.
 May they rest in peace with our original Game Boys.
-And since you’re already feeling wistful, why not look back at 16 Back-to-School Photos That Will Make You So Nostalgic?
+And for more outlets that are disappearing, This Popular Clothing Chain Just Announced It's Closing 250 Stores.

 As a kid in the '90s, one of the best parts of going to the mall was stopping in the Sharper Image store and testing out all the massage chairs you knew you couldn't afford.
 Unfortunately, though, this is a luxury that tweens and teens growing up now will never get to experience.
 In 2008, Sharper Image closed all of its retail stores and liquidated its remaining inventory, living on only via the internet.